 Property Description WaterColor Adjusts the overall hue of all terrain water in the experience.
 WaterReflectance Adjusts how much water surfaces reflect the sky and surrounding objects from a value of 1 (high) to 0 (none).
 WaterTransparency Adjusts how transparent water is from a value of 1 (clear) to 0 (opaque).
 WaterWaveSize Adjusts the size of waves from a value of 1 (large) to 0 (none).
 WaterWaveSpeed Adjusts the speed of waves from a value of 100 (turbulent) to 0 (still).

-Animated Grass
+Grass animation

 While most materials are static, you can add animated blades of grass to the Grass terrain material.
 By default, grass sways gently in a simulated wind, and you can adjust the direction/strength of its animation through global wind.